f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  |

  3. Enable "Advanced View" to show that by default the Rating-Based-Template and UTF-8 is configured.
-We will create another policy with a different template in a following lab.

  .. image:: ./pictures/policy_advanced_view.png